William Wynn Jones: Marriage and Descendants

 Wynn Jones in 1933 married Ruth L. Minton Taylor, who was a granddaughter of the Premier of Tasmania Henry Dobson and a staff member of Mvumi Girls School.
-Their children included the Tanzanian-born conservative Naomi Wilson OAM (b.
+Their two sons and two daughters, who were born at Arusha European School, included the Tanzanian-born conservative Naomi Wilson OAM (b.
 1940), who was a National Party of Australia member of the Legislative Assembly of Queensland from 1995 to 1998.